gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-13-automatically-classifying-the-content-of-sound-files-using-ml.md

 > YAMNet is a deep net that predicts ~521 audio event classes from the AudioSet-YouTube corpus it was trained on.

 I guess YAMNet is tracking behind AudioSet in terms of total categories, but it is good enough for me.
+Here is a [list of all the classes](https://github.com/tensorflow/models/blob/master/research/audioset/yamnet/yamnet_class_map.csv) of sounds it can recognise.

 ## Let's go